 If you are looking to replace the GRBL controller in your existing CNC/Laser Engraver or if you're looking to build a CNC on your own, then this guide will help you pick the controller you need.

-GRBL is one of the most popular CNC controller firmwares out there.
-GRBL in combination with a CNC controller such as Arduino is what a lot of hobbyist CNC's use.
+GRBL is one of the most popular CNC controller firmware out there.

-As a maker who's obsessed with CNC's, I tested and examined a number of GRBL based CNC controllers to help build my own custom CNC's for various applications.
+As a maker who's obsessed with CNCs, I tested and examined a number of GRBL-compatible CNC controllers to help build my own custom CNCs for various applications.

 I tested and compared the controller boards for various factors such as ease of use, compatibility with other CNC parts, documentation and support, raw power, and overall quality.

 I divided my review into two sections.